 Contact: ceg@scm.org.co

-The Association for Egyptian women in Mathematics was recently created, in May 2020.
+The Egyptian Women in Mathematics Association (EWMA) was created in May 2020.

 As a first activity they celebrated the international day of Women in Mathematics in an online activity.
-The first conference for Egyptian women in Mathematics will be held at Alexandria University in 2021 after the COVID- pandemic is over.
+The first conference for Egyptian women in Mathematics took place at Nile University in May, 2022.

 Ethiopia has as of yet no formal organization for women in mathematics but there are official activities to encourage young girls into STEM fields.
 The first regional workshop of the African Women in Mathematics Association was held in Addis Ababa, Ethiopia, in October 2018.
 In February 2020 a three-day training program for female mathematics teachers was organized with the goal of inspiring teaching methods that will motivate girls to enter STEM fields.